 Why Live in Royal Heights

-Royal Heights in Joplin is characterized by its diverse array of smaller single-family homes, including ranch-style, minimal traditional, and shotgun-style houses dating from the 1940s to the present.
-Many homes feature updated kitchens, bathrooms, and plumbing, with lot sizes ranging from a tenth of an acre to 2 acres, often shaded by large oak trees.
+Royal Heights is an established neighborhood in northeast Joplin with a park and nearby shopping.
+It's characterized by its diverse array of single-family homes, including ranch-style, minimal traditional and shotgun-style houses dating from the 1940s to the present.
+Many homes feature updated kitchens, bathrooms and plumbing, with lot sizes ranging from a tenth of an acre to 2 acres, often shaded by large oak trees.
 The neighborhood has a cozy, lived-in atmosphere, with holiday decorations and lawn ornaments adorning many properties.
-Humphrey Park, an 8-acre green space, is a central feature, offering a playground, picnic pavilion, basketball courts, and a paved walking trail.
-Additionally, the Frisco Greenway Trail runs through Royal Heights, providing a scenic, 3-mile packed gravel path connecting northeast Joplin to Webb City.
-Nearby, Rangeline Road serves as Joplin's main commercial hub, featuring Northpark Mall and various big-box stores, fast-food outlets, and local restaurants like Chavela's.
+Humphrey Park, an 8-acre green space, is a central feature, offering a playground, picnic pavilion, basketball courts and a paved walking trail.
+Additionally, the Frisco Greenway Trail runs through Royal Heights, offering a 3-mile, packed gravel path that connects northeast Joplin to Webb City.
+Nearby, Rangeline Road serves as Joplin's primary commercial hub, featuring Northpark Mall and various big-box stores, fast-food outlets and local restaurants, such as Chavela's.
 Community events include neighborhood garage sales and city-wide festivities such as Third Thursday and the First Thursday Art Walk.
 While the neighborhood is car-dependent due to the lack of sidewalks and public transportation, it benefits from low traffic and proximity to downtown Joplin, about 3 miles southwest.
 Joplin Regional Airport is 6 miles north, offering flights to Denver and Chicago.
 Royal Heights Elementary, located within the neighborhood, is highly regarded, and students also attend East Middle School and Joplin High School.

 Frequently Asked Questions